 - education and training

 - define the uniform policy for the NHSScotland workforce

 - have regular dialogue with NHSScotland via the NHS Chairs and NHS Chief Executives meetings

 - introduced the staff governance standard framework to improve how NHS Scotland’s diverse workforce is treated

 - provide quarterly performance reports on the mental health workforce as part of our work to recruit 800 dedicated mental health staff by 2022

-- defined national Partnership Information Network (PIN) policies which are now under review following a workforce policies consultation in April 2019
+- defined national Partnership Information Network (PIN) policies which are being reviewed following a workforce policies consultation in April 2019

 - fund the whistleblowing alert and advice services for NHSScotland and provide whistleblowing evaluation reports

 - continue to support bringing together health and social care by investing more than £700 million over 2019 to 2020 in health and social care integration

 More information about our work relating to the following professions is in our primary care services policy :